landal79/bookland/readme.md

 Bookland
 ================

-This is book management app developed with AngularJS and JavaEE
+This is book management app developed with AngularJS and JavaEE.
+The scope is to collect free ebooks, magazines.

 Books model